 The California Department of Motor Vehicles (DMV) issues Clean Air Vehicle (CAV) decals that allow vehicles meeting specified emissions standards single occupancy use of High Occupancy Vehicle (HOV or carpool) lanes.

 CARB establishes the official list of eligible vehicles based upon vehicle emissions.

 The California legislature adopted programs outlined below to allow single occupancy use of select advanced clean cars in carpool lanes to promote the purchase and lease of the cleanest models.
 CAV decals are issued by the DMV to qualifying vehicles pursuant to CVC §§5205.5 and 21655.9.

 2023 Green Decals for First-Time Applications

 Assembly Bill (AB) 544, signed into law in October 2017, put into place a new program beginning January 1, 2019 that continues to allow single-occupant use of carpool lanes for qualifying vehicles.
-The color for these new decals will change every year, starting with purple for 2019, orange for 2020 and blue for 2021, yellow for 2022, and green for 2023.
+The color for these new decals has changed every year, starting with purple for 2019, orange for 2020, blue for 2021, yellow for 2022, and green for 2023.
 Learn more

 Expired Legacy Decal Programs